BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

 </div>

 <p>
     In cosmology, you often see the phrase "homogeneous and isotropic".
     You can see that phrase in the final block quote included in this essay, for example.
-"Isotropic" means "doesn't have any anisotropies": no variations based on the direction in which one looks.<sup>6</sup> If I look to the left, and then I look to the right, things look similar.
-Homogeneous means that something doesn't vary based on the <i>position</i> at which one looks for it.<sup>6</sup>: there isn't more of it over here than over there.
+    "Isotropic" means "doesn't have anisotropies": no variations based on the direction in which one looks.<sup>6</sup> Homogeneous means that something doesn't vary based on the <i>position</i> at which one looks for it.<sup>6</sup>: there isn't more of it over here than over there.
 </p>

 <p>